-Contacts who were first added to HubSpot via a list import, CRM integration (including Salesforce), or an API may appear with an Original Source Type of Offline Source.
+Contacts who were first added to HubSpot via a list import, CRM integration (including Salesforce), or an API may have an original source of Offline Source.

-- Contacts: the contact was manually added to Contacts database by a user
+- Contacts: the contact was manually added to the contacts database by a user.

-- Sales: the contact was created via the Sales tool
+- Sales: the contact was created via HubSpot Sales.

-It is possible for the Original Source Type to change if contacts visited your site before being added to HubSpot.
-If, after being added, these contacts convert on a form or click through an email to a page with the HubSpot Tracking code on it, HubSpot will try to match the contact with any previous visits based on cookies.
-If a match is made, HubSpot will update the Original Source Type property to reflect the source of the Contact's earliest visit to your site.
-For more information on this, check out this article.
+It is also possible for the original source to change if it was updated manually or if a contact visited your site before being added to HubSpot.
+If these contacts convert on a form or click through an email to a page with the HubSpot tracking code on it, HubSpot will try to match the contact with any previous visits based on cookies.
+If a match is made, HubSpot will update the Original Source property to reflect the source of the contact's earliest visit to your site.
+Learn more about why a contact's original source changed.